ergodicio/inverse-thomson-scattering/docs/source/FAQ.rst

 *Have questions?*

-Please reach out and ask, we will add the common ones here.
+Please file an issue at https://github.com/ergodicio/inverse-thomson-scattering/issues and we can chat there!